dotnet/AspNetCore.Docs/aspnetcore/performance/objectPool.md

 The <xref:Microsoft.Extensions.ObjectPool> is infrastructure that supports keeping a group of objects in memory for reuse rather than allowing the objects to be garbage collected.

-Object that may benefit from the object pool include objects that are:
+Objects that may benefit from the object pool include objects that are:

-- expensive to allocate or initialize
+- Expensive to allocate or initialize
-- a limited resource
+- A limited resource
-- used predictably and frequently
+- Used predictably and frequently

-For example, the ASP.NET Core framework uses the object pool in some places to reuse <xref:System.Text.StringBuilder> instances. `StringBuilder` allocates and manages its own buffers to hold character data when used.
+For example, the ASP.NET Core framework uses the object pool in some places to reuse <xref:System.Text.StringBuilder> instances. `StringBuilder` allocates and manages its own buffers to hold character data.
 Because ASP.NET Core regularly uses `StringBuilder` to implement features, reusing them provides a performance benefit.

 Every decision has performance tradeoffs.
 You should only use a technique like object pooling after collecting performance data about realistic scenarios for your app or library.

 Using a pool to get an object:

 * Is typically slower than allocating an object.
-It's faster when the initialization or allocation cost of that kind of object is high.
+It's faster when the initialization or allocation cost of the object is high.
-* Prevent objects managed by the pool from being de-allocated until you de-allocate the pool.
+* Prevents objects managed by the pool from being de-allocated until you de-allocate the pool.

 > [!WARNING]
 > The ObjectPool doesn't implement `IDisposable`.
 We don't recommend using it with types that need disposal.